projectceladon/celadon-documentation/source/getting_started/on-bm.rst

 Build Android Image
 *******************

-Refer to the :ref:`build-os-image` section in the Getting Started Guide to build the CaaS images.
+Refer to the :ref:`build-os-image` section in the Getting Started Guide to build the CiV images.

 Flash and Boot the Device
 *************************

-The following CaaS image types are generated at the end of the build:
+The following CiV image types are generated at the end of the build:

-* caas.img
+* :file:`caas.img`

     The GPT disk image for live booting on the target device.

-* caas-flashfiles-eng.<user>.zip
+* :file:`caas-flashfiles-eng.<user>.zip`

     The compressed *flashfile* package contains the kernelflinger executables.
-    Refer to the :ref:`install-on-nuc` section to unzip the content of the package to a USB key, and install the CaaS images from the *UEFI Shell*.
+    Refer to the :ref:`install-on-nuc` section to unzip the content of the package to a USB key, and install the CiV images from the *UEFI Shell*.

 Live Boot
 *********

-The *live boot* feature is enabled in the CaaS images by default.
+The *live boot* feature is enabled in the CiV images by default.
 The live boot feature allows you to flash a specially-built image to a USB drive and then boot from the USB drive to Android\* directly without installing Android to internal storage first.